-The Innovation Center will positively affect STEM businesses and organizations which will benefit from hiring the College’s workforce-ready graduates.
-As the College’s students graduate and move into these positions, their diversity, perspectives, and commitment to living in the Bay Area will widen the scope of the organizations they work for, indirectly helping many people who benefit from the products they generate and the services they provide.
+The Innovation Center will positively affect STEM businesses and organizations through enabling graduates to be workforce-ready.
+As our alumni move into these positions, their diversity, perspectives, and commitment to living in the Bay Area will widen the scope of the organizations they work for, indirectly helping many people who benefit from the products they generate and the services they provide.
 The entire Bay Area region will benefit from the employment of local and diverse residents in these industries, boosting the economy and culture of the area.

 "California faces a future in which there are too few workers skilled in STEM fields to meet the demand.
 Many STEM jobs require some postsecondary education, and the state is currently producing too few graduates to meet projected demand…the skills gap now facing the state in STEM fields is cause for concern."

 – Institute for Higher Education Leadership & Policy, “TECHNICAL DIFFICULTIES: Meeting California’s Workforce Needs in Science, Technology, Engineering, and Math (STEM) Fields

 "The median annual wage of STEM occupations in 2020 was $89,780.
 This is well over double that of non-STEM occupations (median annual wage was $40,020)."

 – Bureau of Labor Statistics, “Employment in STEM occupations Data”; modified September 2021

 "Our 2019 analysis finds that companies in the top quartile of gender diversity on executive teams were 25 percent more likely to experience above-average profitability than peer companies in the fourth quartile."